 The show is filled with clever and hilarious humor and plenty of fourth wall breaking jokes as a cherry on top.
 Each episode is filled with laughter and enjoyment, making Rick and Morty a worthy addition to adult animation.

 Now I know what you're thinking.
 Where can you watch this magnificent show?
 Well, unlike Family Guy and Archer, Rick and Morty cannot be found on Netflix.
-You have two choices: You can check out adultswim.com to find a handful of episodes from each season, or you can watch all 21 episodes on Hulu.
+You have two choices: You can check out adultswim.com to find a handful of episodes from each season, or you can watch all 21 episodes on Hulu starting with the first episode below.

 When you start watching, there's going to be a fresh buffet of episodes to pick from.
 Sure, you could always start at the beginning, but if you just want to scan a few of the best, I have the episodes for you.